krother/statistics/exercises/centrality_and_dispersion.rst

 Exercise 1: What is statistics?
 -------------------------------

-Discuss in a small group:

--  what is statistics?
--  why is it important?
--  find an example of a statistical outcome (a number, a statement, a picture or diagram) and post it in the channel
+Find an example of a statistical outcome
+(a number, a statement, a picture or diagram) and post it in the channel

 Exerxise 2: Plotting
 --------------------

-Use your local Python installation or go to `jupyter.org/try-jupyter/lab/ <https://jupyter.org/try-jupyter/lab/>`__ and click the top-left symbol to start a notebook.
+Use your local Python installation and click the top-left symbol to start a notebook.
 Put the spreadsheet into the same folder as your Python notebook.
 Execute the following piece of Python code: